NOTE: All photos are copyrighted by the photographer & may not be used or reprinted without their permission.

 1/5 (Hainesville WMA) Allison Orsi reports that the Black Pheobe continues at the Hainsville WMA in Montague.
 It was spotted in several different spots in the area of the dam and the road to the dam.

-1/5 (Wallkill River WMA) Karyn Cichoki reports that the Say’ Pheobe continues; she spotted it about 50 yds from the trail, and it was seen by several people present
+1/5 (Wallkill River NWR) Karyn Cichocki reports that the Say’s Pheobe continues; she spotted it about 50 yds from the trail, and it was seen by several people present

-1/3 (Wallkill River NWR) Tony Sudol saw a Say’s Phoebe this morning at about 9:20 at Winding Waters Trail.
-The bird was east of the trail, out in the marsh near a “flood control” sign that had some red graffiti.
+1/3 (Wallkill River NWR) Tommy Sudol saw a Say’s Phoebe this morning at Winding Waters Trail (NY).
+The bird was east of the trail in the marsh near a “flood control” sign that had some red graffiti.

-1/3 Bob Cappuccio had a large number of Snow Geese while driving on Rt.
-22 several miles west of Easton, PA.
-He estimated the number of geese to be in the thousands.
+1/3 (Easton, PA) Bob Cappuccio had a large number of Snow Geese while driving on Rt.
+22. He estimated the number of geese to be in the thousands.

-1/2 Marianne Ofenloch saw an immature Glaucous Gull at the county dump (SCMUA).
-A Cackling Goose was found at Waterwheel Farm in Fredon on Jan 1st; it was still there yesterday, along with a long-staying Snow Goose, a handful of Killdeer, and a pair of Northern Shovelers.
+1/2 (SCMUA & Fredon Twp) Marianne Ofenloch saw an immature Glaucous Gull at SCMUA.
+A Cackling Goose was found at Waterwheel Farm in Fredon on Jan 1st; it was still there, with a long-staying Snow Goose, a handful of Killdeer, and a pair of Northern Shovelers.